UoMCS/Perentie/doc/developer_guide.rst

 Widgets should provide a refresh method which will cause the widget to re-request any data it is displaying from the system.

+Widgets should also provide an architecture_changed method which can be called when the architecture in the system changes.
+The widget must then update to reflect the change.

 The main widgets which have been defined so far are described below.

 ControlBar
 ~~~~~~~~~~
-The ControlBar (view/control_bar.py) provides a GTK ToolBar which features
+The ControlBar (view/control_bar.py) provides a GTK ToolBar and menu bar which
-buttons for controlling the code assembly, memory loading and  execution of the
+features buttons for controlling the code assembly, memory loading and
-device.
+execution of the device.
+It can have peripheral buttons added and removed as
+required.

 LogViewer
 ~~~~~~~~~